ZPump/zPump/docs/smart-contracts/ptf-factory.md

 ## Responsibilities

 - Register new mints and attach them to pool PDAs.
 - Persist whether a privacy twin mint is enabled, and if so, track the mint address.
+The twin exists primarily as the bridge into Token-2022 Confidential Transfer (or future wrapped rails): the vault keeps custody of the origin mint while governance can issue a CT-capable mirror that always stays 1:1 backed.
 - Provide CPI entry points to mint `ptkn` tokens during unshield operations.

 ## Key Accounts & PDAs